jcornell616/jcornell616.github.io/docs/menu/about.md

 **Interests:** *Machine learning, statistical signal processing, neural technology, brain-computer interfaces, kernel methods, stochastic processes, stochastic control, sparse sensing, graph-based learning*

-I'm in the Electrical and Computer Engineering Masters program at the University of Florida.
+My name is Jackson Cornell and I'm in the Electrical and Computer Engineering Masters program at the University of Florida.
 My interests include machine learning, statistical signal processing, neural technology, and embedded software.

 I have experience as an Embedded Engineering intern at Lutron Electronics.
 At Lutron, I did design planning for adding capabilities to a sensor device, developed driver code for an ultrasonic sensor system, integrated the drivers with an existing algorithmic codebase, performed timing analysis on the system, and set up